values, culture, expectations, resources

 Don't be afraid to start side projects.
 For example, develop a small test, try something out of curiosity, collaborate in something crazy with a friend, read about a very different topic.
 You never know when inspiration will strike.

 When reviewing/hearing other people’s work remember to be skeptical, but do not be so only for the sake of being a skeptic.
 Note that who produces the work (paper, presentation) might have more experience and knows the data better than you.
 Be polite and if something does not fit, ask nicely or make kind suggestions.
+When people in the lab share their work and want feedback, remember to be the strongest critic but also the strongest and kindest advocate giving feedback.

 PUBLISHING and SHARING